-Proposition 6.3 Every set of formulas is supported by a finite base.
+Proposition 6.4 Every finite set of formulas is supported by a finite base.

-Proof Follows from the fact that the underlying regular DNF is finitary.
+Proof Follows from property (2) for the underlying regular DNF.

 A propositional DNF \mathcal{D} is finitary if for every finite set of formulas A and every base U supporting A and every clause $C \in \mathcal{D}A$ it holds that U supports C.